daniel865/celebrity-finder-spring/README.md

 * The first line indicates the number of members
 * The next lines of the file indicates the members of the team
+* A line is compose of two comma-separated values.
+The first value is the person's ID and the second(optional) the celebrity